uclid-org/riscverifier/README.md

 ## Running the generated models and scalability

 Remember to run with Boolector or CVC4 or else these models may take forever to verify.
-Note that there are no quantifiers in any of these generated models; they only use bitvectors and arrays (Jan.6.2020).
+Note that there are no quantifiers in any of these generated models; it uses the logic QF\_AUFBV (Jan.6.2020), where UF is required for multiplication in indexing.
 The option for Uclid5 to run with the external solver CVC4 is:

 `uclid -s "cvc4 --incremental --lang smt2 --force-logic=ALL" model.ucl`